 - Upload any type of file from your device to your Moodle private files area

 - * Support for sites using CAS or Shibboleth as auth methods

 - * View your private messages and notifications

 - * Mobile Push notifications

-- * View your activity grades in a course
+- * View your activity and course total grades in a course

 Note: All features indicated (*) require the Moodle Mobile additional features add-on to be installed.